Wikipedia won't take crypto anymore

 This is probably not going to make much difference to the Wikimedia Foundation in the short term: a very small amount of the organization's total incoming donations were in the form of cryptocurrency.
 The Foundation shared that it received $130,100.94 worth of cryptocurrency donations in 2021, which represented just 0.08% of total donations.
 It had been accepting crypto donations since 2014.

-I've contacted White to ask about the campaign, but am yet to receive a response.
-She has however provided the following statement to the Verge: "I'm really happy that the Wikimedia Foundation implemented the request from its community, and I'm really proud of my community for making what I feel was the ethical decision after a lot of thoughtful discussion.
+White provided the following statement to the Verge: "I'm really happy that the Wikimedia Foundation implemented the request from its community, and I'm really proud of my community for making what I feel was the ethical decision after a lot of thoughtful discussion.
 There are just too many issues with crypto for any potential donation revenue to be worth the cost of helping to legitimize it."

 The Wikimedia Foundation made this statement, which does leave the door open for a future reversal in policy: "The Wikimedia Foundation has decided to discontinue direct acceptance of cryptocurrency as a means of donating.
 We began our direct acceptance of cryptocurrency in 2014 based on requests from our volunteers and donor communities.
 We are making this decision based on recent feedback from those same communities.
 Specifically, we will be closing our Bitpay account, which will remove our ability to directly accept cryptocurrency as a method of donating.